Death threats and a late night dinner before Russia's Nemtsov was shot dead

 Nemtsov had enemies politically and personally.
 Even among the opposition, his outsized character pulled some into his orbit and pushed others away, at times polarising the fractious team of oppositionists.

-Putin condemned the killing as a "provocation" and said he was placing the investigation under presidential control.
-In a telegram to Nemtsov's mother, he promised the killers would be found and punished.

-Only hours before the attack, Nemtsov had given one of his last interviews, criticising Putin, comparing his rule to the Nazi Third Reich and promising an uprising from the streets.
+Only hours earlier, Nemtsov had given one of his last interviews, criticising Putin, comparing his rule to the Nazi Third Reich and promising an uprising from the streets.

 "We need to work as quickly as possible to show the Russians that there is an alternative, that Putin's policy leads to degradation and a suicide of the state.
 There is less and less time to wake up," Nemtsov told a correspondent for the Polish edition of Newsweek.